deaddogdown/BlenderCheatSheets/README.md

 With the condition that:
 - 🔁 Any derivative work must also remain open source and free of charge and free of conditional access, with no need for login or registration, and no conditions set for the access to this addon, and strictly remain under the same license and give credit to "Dead Dog Down Game Studio" and provide a link back to this github page via github.com/deaddogdown

-The 3d language motif designed into this addon remains the sole intellectual property of Dead Dog Down Game Studio and its Creator, and we willingly invite Blender.org to collaborate on the development of this addon as a learning tool in two important areas, firstly general 3d language which is agnostic to any specific 3d vendor, and secondly usage and adoption inside of Blender.

 Modern 3d Language has become very mature, but it has been built up on assumptions that only the "in crowd" understand since historically they have had the most exposure.
 However this becomes a barrier to entry for Newbies seeking to get a sound foundational knowledge of 3d language in general, independent of what 3d program they use.
 In this addon, implicit assumptions are made explicit, and the most common concepts are exposed early on, to help the user understand the language of 3D design.
 All users will gain some insight and clarification from the structure of this addon.

 We have done our best to group functions in a sequence that fosters precedence, common usage patterns and alpha ordering to reduce brain drain.
 This is still a mammoth task since modern 3D software is very mature and complex.
 But what this addon will give you, is a visual reference to work from, combined with buttons and the shortcut commands to get your creative work done.